If you’re wondering what to serve with fish, you’ve come to the right place!

 Food at home can sometimes be time-consuming to prepare, but Whole Roasted Butternut Squash is as simple as it comes.

 Butternut squash is a favorite alongside salmon—a lightly sweet complement to that rich salmon.

-With a chef’s knife, slice one lengthwise, coat with olive oil and set on a baking sheet at 400F and you have a vegetable that’s either ready to eat or ready to use in recipes.
+With a chef’s knife, slice one lengthwise, coat with olive oil, and set on a baking sheet at 400F, and you have a vegetable that’s either ready to eat or ready to use in recipes.

-Once cooled, cube al dente roasted butternut squash for fall salads, or scoop it into a blender to make into a puree for soup, similar to how you might use sweet potatoes.
+Once cooled, cube al dente roasted butternut squash for fall salads, or scoop it into a blender to make it into a puree for soup, similar to how you might use sweet potatoes.

-These Hassleback potatoes can be grilled or roasted, and you can sub out the butter for olive oil.
+These Hassleback Potatoes can be grilled or roasted, and you can sub out the butter for olive oil.

 Make your own rosemary or steak seasoning here, or even garnish with fresh herbs as you see fit.

 The trick is ensuring you don’t cut all the way through the potato.